 This code is similar to 401 - Unauthorized, but indicates that the client should first authenticate with a proxy server.
 The same discussion applies to error 407 as to error 401, except that an additional proxy server is involved for 407.

+Our service monitors your site for HTTP errors like 407.
 Because they indicate fundamental authority problems, we can only resolve 407 errors you see on your CheckUpDown account by negotiation with the personnel responsible for security on and around the Web site and any proxy servers.
 These discussions unfortunately may take some time, but can often be amicably resolved.
 You can assist by endorsing our service to the security personnel.
 Please contact us (email preferred) if you see persistent 407 errors, so that we can agree the best way to resolve them.